sprigga/CAPTCHA_CNN/README.md

 **A:**
 - **Character Set**: Modify the `dict_captcha` dictionary in spas_train_tf2.py and spas_cnn_model_tf2.py, and ensure training labels match it.
 Adjust the output units of the final Dense layer in the model (currently 21).
 - **Length**: Modify the `digits_in_img` variable in spas_train_tf2.py and spas_cnn_model_tf2.py.
 This affects image segmentation and prediction loop count.

 ---

+## Author

+This project was developed by [Your Name].
+For inquiries, please contact [Your Email].

+---